MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 - `dbFailOnError` Default value.
 Roll back updates if an error occurs and report the error to the user.

-- `dbSeeChanges` Generate a run-time error if another user is changing data you are editing.
+- `dbSeeChanges` Generate a run-time error if another user is changing data you're editing.

 > [!NOTE]
 > For an explanation of the terms "inconsistent" and "consistent," see the topic "Execute Method" in DAO Help.